chenhsong/chenhsong.github.io/iChen/doc/cpp_integration_api_reference.md

 ### Usage

-Updates the current *job mode* of the machine to the connected iChen® 4.0 Server.
+Updates the current *job mode* of the machine to the connected iChen® Server 4 instance.

 ### Syntax